selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 ## A decision can be ...

+Decisions can be classified according to a variety of characteristics.
+By categorising your decisions according to the following 3 categories, you will be able to make better decisions over time and it will help you to look more objectively to the decision that you make.

 ### Easy or hard

 What makes a decision easy or hard is how well informed you feel about the decision you have to make.
 Picking your ice cream flavor can be labelled as an easy decision.
+Whether or not you want to invest money in a start-up is already a lot harder.
+Why is that?

+Because the knowledge readily available for those two decisions is very different.
+I don't have any knowledge that will help me assess whether or not a start-up is worth investing in, and most people don't have that either.
+There is a lot of `uncertainty` involved here.
+Uncertainty and the difficulty of a decision are intertwined with one another.
+In order to make a decision easier, you need to gain more information or get the right information.
+That way the uncertainty goes down, and the decision is easier to make than it was before.

 ### Reactive or proactive

 When you have to make a decision, there are two ways you could have reached this point:

-1. Something happened and now you have to make a decision.
+- Something happened and now you have to make a decision.

 This is called a reactive decision, because you are reacting to an event.
 Couple of examples:
 * You got fired and now you need a new job.
 * Your house stops being for rent, and now you need a new place to live.

-2. You want something, so you are going to make a decision.
+- You want something, so you are going to make a decision.

 You want something to change, so you take charge and try to change it.
 You are being proactive, so the decision is a proactive decision.
 For example: